High-quality tilting table with a rectangular top - an antique in the Regency style

 Description

-High-quality Regency tilt-top table with a rectangular top raised on a turned, ringed column ending in a cane, with extended legs and feet.
-Everything in fantastic condition, ready to be placed in your home.
+High-quality Regency tilt-top table with a rectangular top raised on a turned, ringed column ending with cane, extended legs, and feet.
+Everything in excellent condition, ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
 These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance style was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of buffets or broadly speaking, chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
-This is very important, especially when searching for an exclusive antique suitable for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character depending on the nation.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective because many fakes circulate on the market.
+Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details